chaseboykin/Formula_1_Project/README.md

 <img width="506" alt="Screen Shot 2023-10-02 at 9 26 32 AM" src="https://github.com/chaseboykin/SQL-and-Data-Visualization-Project/assets/140556718/00ac0acb-cb30-4fd1-b203-a049ca514791">
 <img width="505" alt="Screen Shot 2023-10-02 at 9 26 48 AM" src="https://github.com/chaseboykin/SQL-and-Data-Visualization-Project/assets/140556718/a4074d02-dc87-4db8-ae56-aa1f9e0a5b8e">

-**The majority of drivers are British and German with 3 drivers each**
+**The majority of drivers now are British and German with 3 drivers each**

 4. How many drivers born in or after 1998 have won a race?